 If trees and shrubs have tipped over or fallen down without breaking, they can be replanted, but this should be done within about three days of the original damage.
 The plant should be staked for temporary support and treated as a new planting.

 If you think a tree or part of a tree might be dead, scratch off a thin strip of bark with your fingernail.
 If it is light tan or green under the bark layer, it is still alive, but if it is dark brown or gray, that branch is most likely dead.

 It is wise to wait until after our last average frost date (April 15th) to determine if a plant is likely to recover from a harsh winter.
-Many plants are in their dormancy and look pretty lifeless already, so waiting to see if they begin growing in spring is the easiest way to tell if they are still alive.
-One thing is certain—after such a harsh winter, most of our plants will be extra hungry when they wake this spring, so remember to fertilize as part of the recovery plan.
-All-purpose, organic fertilizers with beneficial microorganisms help energize plants with nutrients to sustain vigorous new spring growth!
+Some plants are still dormant and look pretty lifeless already, so waiting to see if they begin growing in spring is the easiest way to tell if they are still alive.
+One thing is certain—after such a roller-coaster of a winter, most of our plants will be extra hungry when they wake this spring, so remember to fertilize as part of the recovery plan.
+All-purpose, organic fertilizers with beneficial microorganisms help energize plants with nutrients to sustain vigorous, new spring growth!

 The fate of most tender perennials (those hardy to Zones 8 and above)… well, let’s call those new vacancies in your garden “opportunities”.
 Perhaps you’ve had your eye on something that you wanted to try, but didn’t have room for, such as a winter-blooming Camellia, a Black Lace Elderberry, or a sunny bed of Dahlias for summer bouquets.

 As you are doing storm recovery, remember that we are here to answer questions.
 We will try our best to help you solve any problems and would love to make recommendations for replacements.
 Winter is still upon us, but we can all help each other weather the storms!